 It is also quite common that salary income, social benefits or, e.g., holiday pay received during a lay-off period have not been reported to us.
 A decision made based on false or incomplete information may lead to overpayment or unfounded daily allowance.

 To avoid a claim for recovery, you should include in your application all periods of work, sick days, holidays, changes in social benefits, and any other factors that may affect your right to a daily allowance.

 If you are uncertain whether a change will affect your daily allowance, mention it in your application.
 You can also contact us and we can evaluate the situation together.
 Lack of awareness about the provisions of the law is not a sufficient reason for waiving the claim for recovery.

-It is also possible that we make an error when giving a decision.
+It is also possible that we make an error when issuing a decision.
 The sums may be mistyped or we may fail to notice a document that would have affected the amount of the daily allowance.
 According to the law, an excessive payment due to our error shall also be reclaimed.